Inside Greece’s tourist tragedies as Michael Mosley and four others die in 11 days

 The 74-year-old had recently moved to the island and was reported missing by his wife.
 A body was found in a gorge, around 800 meters away from Limnionas.

-The unidentified tourist had been seen walking with some difficulty in the blistering heat by a local resident.
+The as yet unnamed tourist had been seen walking with some difficulty in the blistering heat by a local resident.

 On 5 June, another Dutch tourist, 67, collapsed and died of a heart attack while crossing the Mylon gorge in Rethymno, Crete as temperatures reached 40C.